 means to them and showcase the values promoted by their organization.
 As

 recruitment progresses, PNMs and sororities list their choices

 in order of preference and are matched with a chapter based on mutual

 Yes.
 You can register

 for recruitment through our online system when it becomes available.
-You can also stop by the Office of Student Activities and Leadership in 211 Reynolds, at the Organization Fair or at the Sorority Information Session for more information.
+You can also stop by Student Activities and Leadership in 211 Reynolds or at the Organization Fair for more information.